Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 ### deleteButton

-Determines whether the "Slett"-button is displayed when a group element is in editing mode.
-The default behaviour if the parameter is not set is for the "Slett"-button to be displayed.
+Determines whether the "Delete" button is displayed when a group element is in editing mode.
+The default behaviour if the parameter is not set is for the "Delete" button to be displayed.

 ### multiPage